Energize Schools Project-Based Curriculum

 - Make biodiesel

-The SEI Advanced Green Technology course is a semester or year-long course, with the Introduction to Green Technology course as a pre-requisite.
+The SEI Energy and Environmental Design course is a semester or year-long course, with the Introduction to Green Technology course as a pre-requisite.
 Students complete in-depth projects related to sustainable design, energy efficiency, and renewable energy.
 The course is in the process of UC A-G, G – Elective course approval.
 With the Introduction to Green Technology course, this series offers complete coverage of California Career Technical Education standards for the EEU Energy and Technology Pathway.
 Students will conduct the following projects:

 - Develop a Zero Net Energy Plan for your school: